At Bordesley Green Primary we place great importance on good attendance and punctuality.

 We appreciate the challenges that some parents face when booking holidays, particularly during the school holidays.
 However, regular attendance at school is vital in helping children and young people to achieve their full potential and get the best possible start in life.

 It is very important that all children arrive on time.
-School doors open at 8:30am every morning.
-If your child arrives after 8:40am then they are late and they will not be able to come into school via the usual morning entrance doors but should instead come through the main school entrance.
-You will then need to sign your child in using our electronic signing in system.
+School doors open at 8.40am every morning.
+If your child arrives after 8.50am then they are late and they will not be able to come into school via the usual morning entrance doors but should instead come through the main school entrance.
+Your child will then need to sign in using our electronic signing in system.
 We will then be able amend the registers and ensure your child is marked for a school dinner.

 If children are regularly late, a parent will be expected to attend a meeting to look at how punctuality can be improved.